 Crowdfunding: Instead of limiting your business pitch to a few investors, you can choose to fundraise to the whole world through online campaigns on crowdfunding websites.
 Contributions usually start at $5.
 However, you can encourage higher contributions by offering special rewards, such as a limited edition versions of your product or unique brand swag.

 Best for: Business owners with a large social media following or a compelling story that can resonate with a large audience.

 Grants: Unlike equity and debt financing options, small business grants are essentially free money (mostly from government organizations and non-profit organizations) that you don’t have to pay back.
 Understandably, the competition for small-business grants is fierce, and it takes considerable time and effort to win them.
 But if you’re up for the challenge, the payoff can be worth it.

 When it comes to debt financing, you should be ready to provide at a bare minimum: a business plan, financial statements for the last three years, projections for the next three to five years, and your personal credit score (and business credit score, if applicable).

 When it comes to business financing, Funding Circle stands out for our ease and efficiency.
 It takes just a few minutes to apply, with a decision from us in as little as 24 hours after document submission.

-Funding Circle offers term loans from $25,000 to $500,000, with repayment terms ranging from 6 months to 5 years and rates starting at just 4.99 percent.
-And because we believe in an honest, transparent borrowing experience, you’ll know exactly how much you have to repay each month — no need to worry about variable interest rates.
+Funding Circle offers business term loans with repayment terms ranging from 6 months to 5 years and competitive interest rates.
+We believe in an honest, transparent borrowing experience, so you’ll know exactly how much you have to repay each month — no need to worry about variable interest rates.
 Plus, unlike some other lenders, we don’t have a prepayment penalty.
 That means you’re free to pay off your loan as quickly as you’d like!